Calling a book literature before the author is dead seems presumptuous. Calling a book, “Adult” makes it sound pornographic.

 Calling it “For Grown Ups” makes it sound juvenile

 Let just call these books good reads that aren’t recommended for children…

-Loki Ragnarok (The Viking Armageddon retold by the trickster)
+Loki Ragnarok: the Viking Armageddon retold by the trickster (print and audio)

 They broke into his home.
 They kidnapped his children.
 Left his wife bound and gagged on the floor, where she choked and died.
 He had once helped them, been their friend and blood brother.
 The story of Loki echoes the cycles of violence and revenge playing out across our world.
 Told with a blend of poetry and prose, humor and horror, it offers no solution — but a glimmer, perhaps of understanding and compassion.